-Strategic Objective 4 To enhance the diversity, Output Indicators Means of Verification Assumptions and Risks Mitigation measures inclusivity and agility in order to create an adaptive and visible organization Establishing and strengthen national chapters to have greater reach from grassroots up the continental ECOSOCC creates a bridge to engage with the grassroots. # of initiatives undertaken to strengthen national chapters Progress reports The grassroots is eager and fully engaged National chapters are at the core of ECOSOCC efforts Develop an inclusivity strategy on gender, indigenous groups and people with disabilities, young people and diasporademographic inclusion -disciplinary inclusion # of beneficiaries reached disaggregated by gender Progress Reports Establish and strengthen relationships with regional CSOs # of interventions and CSOs strengthened Annual Review Reports Increase ECOSOCC membership and visibility as well as broaden scope of thematic issues of focus Joint planning for implementation with ECOSOCC Develop a human resources manual HR Tools developed HR Reports There is high resource capability as it stands Consult throughout drafting Develop an ECOSOCC gender equity policy Gender mainstreaming policy Policy Reports and Reviews Women have the merit and willingness to participate Establish gender parity at all levels and processes Conduct regular reviews of the ECOSOCC's working documents, amend the statute and the rule of procedures to include the national chapters more prominently Accountability and responsibility # of reviews conducted Review Reports National chapters are ready and willing to enhance their contribution Current and existing rules of procedures already include the national chapters -Plan for continuous review meetings for documents
+Output Indicators Means of Assumptions and Verification Risks Mitigation Measures Establishing and strengthen national chapters to have greater reach from grassroots up the continental ECOSOCC creates a bridge to engage with the grassroots. # of initiatives undertaken to strengthen national chapters Progress reports The grassroots is eager and fully engaged National chapters are at the core of ECOSOCC efforts Develop an inclusivity strategy on gender, indigenous groups and people with disabilities, young people and diaspora. • demographic inclusion • disciplinary inclusion # of beneficiaries reached disaggregated by gender Progress reports Establish and strengthen relationships with regional CSOs # of interventions and CSOs strengthened Annual Review Reports Increase ECOSOCC membership and visibility as well as broaden scope of thematic issues of focus Joint planning for implementation with ECOSOCC Develop a human resources manual HRTools developed HR Reports There is high resource capability as it stands Consult throughout drafting Develop an ECOSOCC gender equity policy Gender mainstreaming policy Policy Reports and Reviews Women have the merit and willingness to participate Establish gender parity at all levels and processes Conduct regular reviews of the ECOSOCC's working documents, amend the statute and the rule of procedures to include the national chapters more prominently Accountability and responsibility # of reviews conducted Review Reports National chapters are ready and willing to enhance their contribution Current and existing rules of procedures already include the national chapters Plan for continuous review meetings for documents